sabdulmajid/sabdulmajid/README.md

 <!--
 **sabdulmajid/sabdulmajid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-### My name is Shaikh Ayman Abdul-Majid, and I'm an aspiring software engineer!
+### My name is Shaikh Ayman Abdul-Majid, and I'm a software engineer!

 - 💪 Software Engineering student at the <b>University of Waterloo</b>!
-- 📚 Learning a plethora of things (all at once!) - web development, game development and machine learning!
+- 📚 Working on a plethora of things - distributed systems, machine learning, and data engineering!
 - ⚡ Fun fact: won 2nd place at the Hack the Valley V hackathon! 🍁🍁🍁
 <!-- - 📫 You can reach me via [LinkedIn](https://linkedin.com/in/sabdulmajid), [Devpost](https://devpost.com/sabdulmajid), or [Email](mailto:aymanwebsite@outlook.com) -->